tomy2105/KnowledgeNotes/cpp/cpp11.md

 ### Type inference

 The definition of a variable with an explicit initialization can use the `auto` keyword.
 This creates a variable of the specific type of the initializer.
+For more info about type deduction see [auto type deduction](tricky.md#auto-type-deduction).

 **auto cannot be used to qualify arrays, functions arguments (except lambdas in C++14) or struct/class instance variables, or used as a cast type.**